Pulled lamb/goat shoulder with pickled onions and sumac, tzatziki sauce, and green schug

-Braising is an art, slow cooking meat over extended periods of time, 4-10 hours, or more, helps develop deep flavors and infuse the meat with all the spices and herbs.
-This tender meat is prized all over the world in French, Italian and Spanish stews, Asian soups, Indian and Thai curries and American chilis.
-I enjoy eating braised meats, I also really enjoy the process of cooking these dishes, watching the food transform over time and the whole house filling with the fragrant aroma of dinner!
+Braising is an art, slow cooking meat over extended periods, 4-10 hours, or more, helps develop deep flavours and infuse the meat with all the spices and herbs.
+This tender meat is prized all over the world in French, Italian, and Spanish stews, as well as in Asian soups, Indian and Thai curries, and American chillies.
+I enjoy eating braised meats.
+I also really enjoy the process of cooking these dishes, watching the food transform over time, and having the whole house fill with the fragrant aroma of dinner.

 This recipe is no exception.
-I will admit, it is a recipe you have to commit to, lots of components and the meat takes forever.
-However, the pulled lamb/goat was spectacular!
-Super tender and infused with spices from the harissa and the tart from the preserved lemons.
-On the soft burger, the meat was complimented by the cooling tzatziki sauce, the crunchy onions with sumac and the final touch (or lots) of the green schug.
+I will admit, it's a recipe that requires commitment, with numerous components, and the meat takes a long time to cook.
+However, the pulled lamb or goat was spectacular!
+Super tender and infused with spices from the harissa and the tartness from the preserved lemons.
+On the soft burger, the meat was complemented by the cooling tzatziki sauce, the crunchy onions with sumac and the final touch (or lots) of the green schug.
 This is a sandwich I really loved!

 Ingredients: